Unst: Geography and geology

 Unst was once the location of several chromite quarries, one of which was served by the now-disused Hagdale Chromate Railway from 1907 to 1937.
 Unst is the type locality for the mineral theophrastite, a nickel-magnesium variant of the mineral, (Ni,Mg)(OH)2, having been discovered at Hagdale in 1960.

+On 7 January 2007, Unst was shaken by an earthquake measuring 4.9 on the Richter scale, which at the time was assessed by the British Geological Survey as "the largest earthquake of its kind in the area for 10 years".

 Economy and transport

 Ferries link Belmont on the island to Gutcher on Yell and Oddsta on Fetlar.

 The Unst Bus Shelter, also known as Bobby's Bus Shelter after a child who saved it from removal, is a bus shelter and bus stop near the village of Baltasound which is equipped with home comforts such as a television set, and is maintained by local residents.

 Unst is also home to the Promoting Unst Renewable Energy (PURE) Wind Hydrogen project, a community-owned clean energy system based on hydrogen production.
 This project is part of the Unst Partnership, the community's development trust.
 The Pure Energy Centre was formed using the skills and knowledge gained during the PURE Project and has installed hydrogen systems in diverse locations.

 At the southern end of Unst, above the island's ferry terminal, stands Belmont House.
 Dating from 1775, Belmont has been described as "possibly the most ambitious, least-altered classical mansion in the Northern Isles".
 It was restored between 1996 and 2010 by a charitable trust, who now operate the building as a venue for hire.

 The island's population was 632 as recorded by the 2011 census, a drop of over 12% since 2001 when there were 720 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.

+By the time of the 2022 census the population had increased slightly to 644.

 In 2016, the island was the subject of Series 11 of BBC Two's An Island Parish.

-The island has an airstrip, the Unst Airport, which has been decommissioned as an airport, has no regular flights and is only used for emergency flights.
+The island has an airstrip, the Unst Airport, which has been decommissioned as an airport, has no regular flights and is only used for emergencies.

 Saxa Vord

+Saxa Vord is the highest hill on Unst at 935 ft.
+It holds the unofficial British record for wind speed, which in 1992 was recorded at 197 mph — just before the measuring equipment blew away.